rubytechme/FinTech-ETL-Analysis/README.md

 1. Average  income by occupation:
  ![](avg_income.png)

-The store currently have a total of 1765 customers 330K orders were made in the current year.
+Customers who are developers had the highest income, and customers who are lawyers followed by a slim margin.
+Whereas, writers had the lowest revenue

 2. Correlation between Monthly salary and Amount invested:
  ![](correlation.png)

-There are 128 products in the stores with a worth of 140 million dollars.
-Each product II streamyard.com is sharing your screen.
+The amount invested by a customer had no correlation with their annual income, though I expected a correlation.
+This means that the more people earn, the less likely for them to increase their investment stake.
+And this might mean that there are other factors influencing the investment habits of their customers other than salary.

 3. Occurrences of Payment:
  ![](payment.png)

+This showed that we had more customers who paid minimum amount and less of customers that paid minimum amount.

-4. Distribution of Credit utilisation ratio:
+5. Distribution of Credit utilisation ratio:
  ![](distribution.png)

+This indicates that the distribution of the credit utilisation ratio is symmetrical and shows a normal distribution.
+This showed that many customers are utilising theri credit averagely and are staying within a reasonable range of credit utilisation.

 ## Challenges encountered
-1.For the average annual  income by occupation, I initially visualized it by grouping the occupations such as teacher, engineer, writer.
+1. For the average annual  income by occupation, I initially visualized it by grouping the occupations such as teacher, engineer, writer.
 However I realized that each customer had 4 rows related to them and the annual income but have been the same.
 So I optimized the code to also select the distinct customer_id so it returns each value for each customer when grouping the occupation way

 2. I tried convert specified columns in a list to a float, however a column appeared stubborn.
 I need introduced new blocks into the loop so that it return the die if column that had error, its index and  value.